Ryngineer-Public/property-pulse-nextjs/README.md

 The above code will trigger a revalidation of the root path (/) and the layout, ensuring that any data fetched for that path is updated. layout argument is passed to ensure that the layout is also revalidated, which is important if the layout contains navigation or other components that depend on the latest data.

+### Significance of second argument in revalidatePath

+The second argument in revalidatePath("/properties/saved", "page"); specifies the type of cache to revalidate.

+In Next.js (especially with the App Router), revalidatePath is used to trigger a revalidation of cached data for a specific path.
+The second argument can be:

+"page": Revalidates the cache for the entire page at the given path.
+"layout": Revalidates the cache for the layout at the given path.
+So, in your code, "page" tells Next.js to revalidate the cached page at /properties/saved, ensuring users see the latest data when they visit that route.

 ## Why 'use client' within error.jsx and not in notFound.jsx

 In Next.js (especially with the App Router), the "use client" directive at the top of a file tells Next.js to treat that component as a client component—meaning it will be rendered on the client side, not the server.

+NOTE : Event handlers (like onClick) and React hooks (like useState, useEffect) can only be used in client components. so if a component needs to use these features, it must be marked as a client component using the "use client" directive.
+If this component imports a function from a different file and the file is not marked with "use server", then the function is treated as client-side code, which can lead to issues if it contains server-only logic.

 ### Why "use client" for error.jsx?